-When buying a bathtub, there are many factors that affect the price tag.
-Before purchasing a tub for a remodeled bath or a new one, consider what tubs are made of, how and where it will be used, and your budget.
+When buying a bathtub, many factors affect the price tag.
+Before purchasing a tub for a remodeled bath or a new one, consider what tubs are made of, how and where the tub will be used, and your budget.

 Taking a bath is the ultimate in relaxation, but buying a bathtub can be fraught with stress.
 There is a dizzying array of shapes, sizes, and materials available today, but it's a decision you want to get right.
 Ripping out and replacing a tub isn't high on anyone's list of fun activities, so take time to answer these important questions before you buy.

 How do you plan to use your tub?